josherrickson/stata2/stata_markdown/02-summarizing-data.md

 ^#^^#^ `tab`

-Continuning on with exploring the data, categorical variables are not summarized well by the mean.
+Continuing on with exploring the data, categorical variables are not summarized well by the mean.
 Instead, we'll look at a tabulation.

 ~~~~
 <<dd_do>>